-- These are usually well-tolerated.
+- Most people tolerate Fraxel treatments fairly well.
 However, if you know you have a very low pain threshold, ask your Surgeon or Physician for stronger topical creams or gels (prescription strength) to help minimise pain – or medications for some patients may be helpful

 How long do effects of FRAXEL Laser Treatment last?

 - Treatments are long lasting but take some time to show full effect.